History of the Jews in France: World War II and the Holocaust

-When France came under occupation by Nazi Germany in June 1940, about 330,000 Jews lived in France (and another 370,000 in French North Africa).
-Of the 330,000, fewer than half held French citizenship and the others were foreigners, mostly exiles from Germany and Central Europe who had immigrated to France during the 1930s.
+When France came under occupation by Nazi Germany in June 1940, about 330,000 Jews lived in France (and another 370,000 in never occupied French North Africa).
+Of the 330,000, fewer than half held French citizenship and the others were foreigners, mostly exiles from Germany and Central Europe who had emigrated to France during the 1930s.
 Another 110,000 French Jews were living in the colony of French Algeria.

 About 200,000 Jews, and the large majority of foreign Jews, resided in the Paris area.
-Among the 150,000 French Jews, about 30,000, generally native to Central Europe, had obtained French citizenship after immigrating to France during the 1930s.
-Following the 1940 armistice after Germany occupied France, the Nazis incorporated the provinces of Alsace and Lorraine into Germany.
+Among the 150,000 French Jews, about 30,000, generally native to Central Europe, had recently obtained French citizenship after emigrating to France during the 1930s.
+Following the 1940 armistice after Germany invaded France, the Nazis incorporated the provinces of Alsace and Lorraine into Germany.
 The remainder of northern and western France was placed under German military control.
 Unoccupied southern metropolitan France and the French empire were placed under the control of the Vichy Regime, a new collaborationist French government.
 Some Jews managed to escape the invading German forces.
 Some found refuge in the countryside.
 Spain allowed 25,600 Jews to use its territory as an escape route.

 German occupation forces published their first anti-Jewish measure on 27 September 1940 as the "First Ordinance."
 The measure was a census of Jews, and defined "who is a Jew."
 The Second Ordinance was published on 18 October 1940, proscribing various business activities for Jews.
 On 31 August 1941 German forces confiscated all radios belonging to Jews, followed by their telephones, their bicycles, and disconnecting all phones to Jews.
 They were forbidden to use public telephones.
 Jews were forbidden to change their address, and next were forbidden to leave their homes between 8 pm and 5 am.
 All public places, parks, theatres and certain shops were soon closed to Jews.
 German forces issued new restrictions, prohibitions and decrees by the week.
 Jews were barred from public swimming pools, restaurants, cafes, cinemas, concerts, music halls, etc. On the metro, they were allowed to ride only in the last carriage.
 Antisemitic articles were frequently published in newspapers since the Occupation.
 The Germans organized antisemitic exhibitions to spread their propaganda.
 The music of Jewish composers was banned, as were works of art by Jewish artists.
 On 2 October 1941, seven synagogues were bombed.
 Still, the vast majority of synagogues remained opened during the whole war in the Zone libre.
 The Vichy government even protected them after attacks as a way to deny persecution.